 Boston Mayflower will also welcome applications to provide part funding for appropriate projects where other sources of funding are available to meet the full cost of the project (ie we will fund your application, if necessary, up to a maximum of £500).

 If you think your project may be eligible for funding, you need to complete an application form.
-You can contact the Customer Participation Department on 01205 318505 to discuss your project or for advice on completing the form.
+You can call us on 0300 365 5000 to discuss your project or for advice on completing the form.

 The initial submissions will be verified by the Customer Participation Manager who may ask for more details, visit sites, and interview applicants where appropriate.
 Applications for the awards will be considered in Boston Mayflower’s area meetings.